-‘Naughty boy’: Monty Python comedy star Terry Jones dies at 77
+Terry Jones, 77; charter member of Monty Python comedy team

 In 2005, Jones’s personal life drew tabloid scrutiny when he revealed that he and his wife of nearly 35 years, Alison Telfer, had an open marriage and that he was involved with Anne Soderstrom, a Swedish-born Oxford student whose interests included modern languages, belly dancing and Monty Python.

 In 2009, Jones went on tour again with his surviving Python chums, in part, Cleese joked, because “anyone entering on fatherhood at age 67 needs all the help he can get.”
-Jones spoke to The New York Times that year about Python’s enduring appeal — and why, he joked, its success meant that it had fallen short of its anti-establishment aspirations.
+Jones spoke to the New York Times that year about Python’s enduring appeal – and why, he joked, its success meant that it had fallen short of its anti-establishment aspirations.

 “The one thing we all agreed on, our chief aim, was to be totally unpredictable and never to repeat ourselves,” he said.
 “We wanted to be unquantifiable.
 That ‘pythonesque’ is now an adjective in the O.E.D. means we failed utterly.”